GIVE: Structured Reasoning of Large Language Models with Knowledge Graph Inspired Veracity Extrapolation: Additional Ablation studies

 \section{Additional Ablation studies}

 In addition to Section \ref{sec::ablation}, we conduct more detailed ablation studies for GIVE to study the robustness of the proposed method and other factors that may influence its performance.
-All experiments in this Section are based on 50 randomly generated examples for each dataset, whereas in Section \ref{sec::ablation}, we study the influence of different numbers of entities per group on the full dataset.
+All experiments in this Section are based on 50 randomly generated examples for each dataset.